 Look for a camera bag with straps that have grippy material but nothing that cuts into your body.

 You may have to try several bags to know what strap material works best for you.
 Think of it as kissing a few frogs to find your Prince.

 4: Sling Bags Aren’t for Everyone

 I mentioned a few different types of camera bags earlier in the article.

 Of all the types, the Sling bag is likely the most controversial.
 Some love them.
 Some hate them.

-They don't make them anymore, probably because a lot of other photographers prefer backpacks than Sling bags.
+They don’t make them anymore, probably because many other photographers prefer backpacks to Sling bags.